 We’ve created a robust investment opportunity that opens the door to being part of a cleaner, greener future.
-Already recognised through our collaboration with Volvo, we’re excited to see our scalable, sustainable technology installed in diverse applications across multiple industries.
+Already recognised through our collaboration with Volvo Marine, we’re excited to see in the future our scalable, sustainable technology installed in diverse applications across multiple industries.

 It started with the design and development of the Inspirit Charger – a solution that uses micro combined heat and power, or micro-CHP, technology – to simultaneously generate heat and electricity.
 It’s a technology that will contribute to the planet-friendly transition from centralised power generation to low carbon distributed energy.

 During development of the Inspirit Charger we recognised that the technology behind it – waste heat recovery (WHR) – was a game changer.
 The possibilities for this technology are boundless and the benefits significant.
 It delivers scalability, flexibility and an environmentally sound future through energy innovation.

 We take harmful heat emissions generated by gas burners, motors or engines and apply our advanced WHR solution to turn it into a viable electrical power source.
 For the automotive industry, this could mean significant fuel and cost savings and a reduced carbon footprint.

 The story behind the Stirling Engine and our successful development of a viable Waste Heat Recovery (WHR) unit.

 The Invention of the Stirling EngineRobert Stirling invents the first “Stirling Engine” as an alternative to steam power.